 In this issue we continue our series on the Six Pillar Solution to the Water Infrastructure Crisis with Pillar #2, Data.
 We explore water utilities’ emerging use of data that is collected for traditional[…]

-Pillar #1 - Education Earlier this year, we introduced the idea of Six Pillars that must be addressed to reverse the dire state of America’s water infrastructure.
+In a previous newsletter we introduced the idea of Six Pillars that must be addressed to reverse the dire state of America’s water infrastructure.
 The solution lies in leadership and a plan that addresses[…]

 In conjunction with the announcement of our new Veteran’s Hiring Initiative at last November’s NLC City Summit in Los Angeles, Utility Service Partners, a HomeServe company, invited cities to submit photos[…]

 It is no surprise to local leaders that federal and state spending on infrastructure has been dropping for years.
 However, cities are still faced with the issue of funding maintenance and rehabilitation –[…]